MikesGlitch/spotify-current-song/README.md

 Gets the users current song and writes it to a file.

 ## TODO
+- [ ] Write a guide on how to use it and configure it.
+It should work on linux
+- [ ] Create a release on github and link to it
-- [ ] TODO: Make sure i'm on this list: https://johnnycrazy.github.io/SpotifyAPI-NET/docs/next/showcase/
+- [ ] Make sure i'm on this list: https://johnnycrazy.github.io/SpotifyAPI-NET/docs/next/showcase/

 ## Watch me build the app (live stream)